Teachers Win 8-Year Battle with Union, Apply Janus to PA

 The case was reported in Philadelphia, Harrisburg, Pittsburgh, and Lancaster newspapers, on TV and radio, and at national outlets including Fox News and the Washington Times.

-The lawsuit and media attention put PSEA and other public-sector union officials in Pennsylvania on notice that illegal treatment of public employees would be scrutinized in court and broadcast across the state and the nation.
+Eventually, the lawsuit and media attention put PSEA and other public-sector union officials in Pennsylvania on notice.
+The illegal treatment of public employees would be scrutinized in court and broadcast across the state and the nation.

 More teachers join the fight; union cracks down

-And Jane and Chris’s pioneering lawsuit quickly inspired other public employees to seek out the Fairness Center’s free legal help.
-In 2015, two more Pennsylvania teachers, Linda Misja and James Williams, followed in Jane and Chris’s footsteps by filing federal lawsuits over how PSEA handled their own religious objections.
+Meanwhile, Jane and Chris’s pioneering lawsuit quickly inspired other public employees to seek out the Fairness Center’s free legal help.
+In 2015, two more Pennsylvania teachers, Linda Misja and James Williams, followed in Jane and Chris’s footsteps.
+They filed federal lawsuits over how PSEA handled their own religious objections.

 Union officials responded by cracking down.
 They tried to force Jane and Chris into binding arbitration and threatened to send their money to a charity of the union’s choice if the teachers didn’t give in.
 The Fairness Center countered this renewed attack on Jane and Chris’s rights in court.